News On Plastic Ban 📰 – NSW Bans Single-Use Plastic, Woolworths Stops Selling 15c Reusable Bags

 To be honest, NSW was a bit behind compared to the rest of Australia when it comes to banning single-use plastics.
 However, we do not have to worry about that anymore as it announced that it will finally launch its banning of lightweight single-use plastic bags – along with adding more disposable items to ban before the year 2022 ends.

-What are the changes that will occur the first day of June?
+What are the changes that will occur on the first day of June?
 Well, first things first: shopping.
 Lightweight single-use plastic bags less than 35 microns in thickness at any part will outright be banned.

 Take note that this also includes shopping bags made from biodegradable, compostable and/or bioplastic materials.